anuragdwivedi3124/Git-demo/README.md

-# This is First Repo
+# This is First Repository
+#i am just learning how actually git works